LoD LTK Monk BiS Gear, Gems, and Paragon Points

 Your ideal shoulder is the protective Lefebvre's Soliloquy, which greatly reduces damage taken for 5 seconds after casting Cyclone Strike.
 The length of this buff matches the one from Bindings of the Lesser Gods, so you will do well to make a habit of applying Cyclone Strike at regular intervals.

 A trio of Fire elemental damage boosting items take up the bulk of your armor pieces.
-Cindercoat, Magefist and Swamp Land Waders are able to bring up to 20% Fire elemental damage each, greatly amplifying your main damage dealer.
-While Magefist is a straightforward elemental DPS item, Cindercoat also brings Resource Cost Reduction value to the build, which eases the strain on your Spirit spending from the gluttonous Wave of Light.
-Swamp Land Waders provide an elemental damage increase, which is unique for the slot — but you should note that they need to be gambled on a Witch Doctor alt, as they are a class-specific item for WDs.
+Cindercoat, Magefist and Blackthorne's Jousting Mail are able to bring up to 20% Fire elemental damage each, greatly amplifying your main damage dealer.
+While Magefist is a straightforward elemental DPS item, Cindercoat also brings Resource Cost Reduction value to the build, which eases the strain on your Spirit spending from the gluttonous Lashing Tail Kick.
+Blackthorne's Jousting Mail provide an elemental damage increase, which is fairly unique for the slot — as long as it does not form its set bonus with another Blackthorne item, thus breaking the LoD bonus, this will be your best-in-slot item.

 You have two important bracers in the LoN WoL build; simply wear the one you rolled better and cube the other.
 Spirit Guards are a great fit for the slot, since it is easy (and quite necessary) to fit a generator jab in between your Lashing Tail Kicks, and it adds massive damage reduction value to the build.
 Bindings of the Lesser Gods greatly amplify your Mystic Ally damage against enemies affected by Cyclone Strike, which curiously interacts with your Rabid Strike-spawned mimic for a sizable boost to your overall DPS.